-Name Value Description OpenFolder 0x00 Indicates the opening of Indicates the opening of an existing folder.
-OpenSoftDeleted 0x04 Indicates the opening of an existing or soft deleted folder.
+Name Value Description OpenSoftDeleted 0x04 If this bit is not set, then it indicates the opening of an existing folder.
+If this bit is set, then it indicates the opening of either an existing or soft deleted folder.

 The ReturnValue parameter indicates the result of the operation.
 The server returns "0x00000000" to indicate success.
 For more details about common error codes, see [MS-OXCDATA] section 2.4.